 Every patient reacts differently to asthma, allergies and disorders of the immune system.
-From congestion caused by an allergic reaction, to breathing difficulties associated with asthma or complications from immune-system disorders, relief is here at UT Health East Texas Physicians.
+From congestion caused by an allergic reaction, to breathing difficulties associated with asthma, relief is here at UT Health East Texas Physicians.

-We provide patients with individualized care to treat symptoms associated with asthma, allergies and immune-system disorders.
+We provide patients with individualized care to treat symptoms associated with asthma and allergies.
 Our goal is to help our patients find relief by easing symptoms and preventing complications.
 We are committed to treatment that gives patients freedom to live more full, active lives.